Mobile Multi-View Object Image Search: Experiments

 \section{Experiments}

 We performed extensive experiments on the \textit{Caltech-256} and \textit{MVOD} datasets and evaluated the performance of various similarity functions and fusion methods.
-We used the OpenCV library~\cite{OpenCV} to extract the local features (Harris, SURF detector with SIFT descriptor).
-The vocabulary size is $3000$.
+We used the OpenCV library~\cite{OpenCV} to extract the local features (Harris, Hessian detector with SIFT descriptor).

-We evaluated the proposed image search system in terms of \textit{average precision (AveP)}~\cite{PrecisionPaper} and computational cost.
-The average precision is calculated as shown below.
-In the equation, \textit{k} represents the rank in the sequence and \textit{N} is the length of the result list.
+The evaluation is done based on \textit{average precision (AveP)}~\cite{PrecisionPaper}, as shown below.
+In the equation, \textit{k} represents the rank in the list of retrieved images and \textit{N} is the length of the list.
+A retrieved object image is relevant if it belongs to the same object category.